linnovate/mean/README.md

 ## Troubleshooting
 During install some of you may encounter some issues, most of this issues can be solved by one of the following tips.
-If you went through all this and still can't solve the issue, feel free to contact me(Amos), via the repository issue tracker or the links provided below.
+If you went through all this and still can't solve the issue, feel free to contact us via the repository issue tracker or the links provided below.

 #### Update NPM, Bower or Grunt
 Sometimes you may find there is a weird error during install like npm's *Error: ENOENT*, usually updating those tools to the latest version solves the issue.